vbookshelf/JackGPT-Simple-Javascript-Chatbot/README.md

 ## Features

-- Runs in the browser on the desktop.
+- Runs in the browser, on the desktop.
 No need for a server because the API code is in Javascript.
-To run the app simply download the prject folder, add your OpenAi API key in the chatgpt-config.js file, then double click the index.html file.
+To run the app simply download the prject folder, add your OpenAI API key in the chatgpt-config.js file, then double click the index.html file.
 The app will open in your browser.
 - The chatbot has context memory.
 - The configuration can be changed in the chatgpt-config.js file.
 - The chat can be saved as a csv file.